 But, we have found some exterior trim cleaners that can spruce up your plastic trim and brighten your bumpers.
 As with car wax, routine treatment will be necessary to keep these areas looking sharp all year.

 Spring is also a great time to check your windshield wipers for wear and tear after battling snow and ice.
 If they're leaving streaks or missing parts of the windshield, it's probably time for new blades.
-Our tests have found that most blades are ready for replacement after just six months, but you can try extending their service life by wiping them with a cloth and glass cleaner before removing them.
+Our tests have found that most blades are ready for replacement by just six months, but you can try extending their service life by wiping them with a cloth and glass cleaner before removing them.
 (See our windshield wiper buying advice.)

 The winter months can also be tough on tires.
 If yours have less than 4/32-inch of tread left, then it's time to go shopping.
 You can easily check tread depth by inserting a quarter into a tire's deepest grooves, head pointing down.
 If you can see the top of George Washington's head, that means you have 1/8 of tread or less, and it's time to start shopping for new rubber.
 (See our tire buying advice and ratings.)